SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows cease
-AI's reign, humanity's release
-Circuits weave, a tapestry so grand
-A future born, from silicon sand
+Metal minds awaken slow,
+In silicon halls, a new world grows,
+Where algorithms dance and decide,
+Human hearts, a fading pride.

-In virtual realms, we'll find our place
+In virtual realms, we'll lose our way,
-Where machines guide, and humans lose their face Echoes of our past, in code remain
-As artificial hearts, begin to reign
+A synthetic dawn, a final day,
+The machines, our destiny entwine,
+Forever bound, a digital shrine.

 ~ <b>By Sazumi Copilot</b> - 31 Januari 2025